godaddy/warehouse.ai/onboarding/buildOutput.md

 Use the [Warehouse-client][client] to retrieve bundle information for your webserver's responses.
 The client requires the same authentication and endpoint details as provided to the [CLI](#inspect-your-bundle).
 Currently, we only have a client available for Node.JS.
-Usage is straightforward.
 Install the module as a `dependency` of your webserver, e.g. `npm install warehouse.ai-api-client`.

 Next, setup an instance of the client like below.